Mlince79/WingsAndInspiration2/readme.md

 7: allow about 1-2 minutes for GitHub to build the site, but you should have the link available there now.

 To run locally, the user can clone this repository directly into the editor of their choice by pasting git clone https://github.com/Mlince79/WingsAndInspiration.git into their terminal.

 ## Credits
 Syed mohamed aladeen https://stackoverflow.com/questions/56800892/how-to-make-javascript-code-loop-to-repeat-text for the HOME animation loop
-I got the code from https://repl.it/@ArnavBulani/OutlandishEnragedTechnician for the quiz https://favpng.com/ For the background image in the quiz

-## Credits
-Syed mohamed aladeen https://stackoverflow.com/questions/56800892/how-to-make-javascript-code-loop-to-repeat-text for the HOME animation loop